 Orthodontic brackets are really hard to keep clean.
 In addition to swollen gums your teeth will decalcify (get white or yellow spots) around your brackets or worse yet cavities, if you don't keep them clean.
 If they are already swollen, try this home remedy.

 Pregnancy gingivitis and teenage gingivitis are both a result of hormones but can be prevented with really good brushing and flossing.

 There are a few medications that cause gum swelling.
-Many more medications cause dry mouth, with more and more kids and adults taking prescription medications, monitoring for side effects is important.
+Many more medications cause dry mouth, if you take prescription medications, monitoring for side effects is important.